-The Historical Context: The Cold War and Berlin’s Divided Fate
+The Historical Context: Worlds, the Cold War and the Divided Berlin

-In order to understand the construction of the Berlin Wall, it is important to grasp the wider historical context of the Cold War.
-After the end of World War II, Germany was divided into four zones controlled by the victorious Allied powers: the United States, the Soviet Union, Great Britain, and France.
-Berlin, the nation’s capital, was similarly divided among these powers despite being located deep inside Soviet-controlled East Germany.
+As with any study of historical events is crucial to understand the broad parameters in which the construction of the Berlin Wall happened, particularly the context of the Cold War.
+After the end of World War II, Germany was divided into four zones controlled by the victorious Allied powers: the United States, the Soviet Union; Great Britain and France.
+Berlin, the nation’s capital too, was divided among these powers even though it lay right in the heart of Soviet-controlled East Germany.

-As tensions between the Soviet Union and the Western powers escalated, so did disagreements regarding the future of Germany.
-In 1949, two separate German states emerged: the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).
+When Soviet Union relations with the western powers worsened, so did the dispute over the future of Germany.
+In 1949, two separate German states emerged: The Federal Republic of Germany, also known as West Germany, and the German Democratic Republic, also spoken of as East Germany.

 The Escalation of Tensions